 Typical recovery time is between 15-20 minutes.

-What to expect after SI joint injection?
+What can I expect after SI joint injection?

 You should be able to return to your previous level of functioning within a few minutes.
 We ask patients to avoid strenuous activities, such as bending and lifting for a week after the procedure.
+There is not downtime afterwards.

 Are there any risks with SI joint injections?